GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 application.

 1. Make sure that you're using a supported browser and platform.
 Currently, that's limited to **Chrome 80 or later on Android**.
+Go to `chrome://version` to see what version of Chrome you're running.
 1. Visit [https://contentindex.dev](https://contentindex.dev)
 1. Click the `+` button next to one or more of the items on the list.
-1. [Optional] Disable your device's WiFi and cellular data connection, or enable airplane mode to simulate taking your browser offline.
+1. (Optional) Disable your device's Wi-Fi and cellular data connection, or enable airplane mode to simulate taking your browser offline.
-1. Choose **Downloads** from Chrome's menu, and switch to the "Articles for You" tab.
+1. Choose **Downloads** from Chrome's menu, and switch to the **Articles for You** tab.
 1. Browse through the content that you previously saved.

-You can view the source of the sample application [on GitHub](https://github.com/rayankans/contentindex.dev).
+You can view [the source of the sample application on GitHub](https://github.com/rayankans/contentindex.dev).

 Another sample application, a [Scrapbook PWA](https://scrapbook-pwa.web.app/),